How do I bring a motion to change spousal support?

 - The partner receiving support is re-married and support was only being paid because they were in need.

-- The partner paying support was also paying child support that has now ended.
+- The partner paying support was also paying that has now ended.
 The partner receiving spousal support wants to increase the amount of spousal support.

 If you and your partner agree to change or end your separation agreement, you can make a new spousal support agreement.